 I flew out from Winnipeg that evening, arriving in Buffalo Narrows by noon the following day.
 I talked to Steve Preweda, our store manager, and the local Royal Canadian Mounted Police.
 The story they told me was later confirmed.

 John Marshall had decided to make one last trip to Buffalo Narrows for the mail before freeze-up.
-Accompanied by an Indian, he set out by boat but found that the narrows at old Fort Point were frozen right across so they turned back to the post.
+Accompanied by an Indian, he set out by boat but found that the narrows at old Fort Point was frozen right across so they turned back to the post.
 Thwarted in his first attempt to make a final boat trip, John decided to take his clerk, Ron Still, and a native straight across the lake to a small bay on the far side and land them there.
 He told them to pick up the telephone line trail which ran south from Portage La loche and travel along it to Buffalo Narrows.
 They were to overnight there, pick up the mail the following morning and return to the bay where John would be waiting to pick them up.

 Ronnie telephoned John at Dillon the next morning confirming the time of their meeting and set our with his Indian companion.
 The night had been extremely cold and they arrived at the bay to find it frozen over for some distance out from the shore.
 Beyond the ice, a thick steamy fog was rising from the freezing water.